T-Rizzle12/Custom-Gmod-Bot/README.md

 This mod is also in Beta, there will be bugs, but constant updates with new features.

 Please DO NOT CLONE THIS REPOSITORY.
 I actively update this repository and certain functions may break when I do.
-Download the file attached to the latest relase of this addon instead.
+Download the file attached to the latest release of this addon instead.
 Thank You!

 # Why I made this mod
 I made this because I usually have to play Gmod alone and I also wanted to see what I could do with the nextbot system.